 You'd be forgiven if you got lost in the gorgeous overlooks and natural beauty of a scenic drive.
-From Long Island's Gold Coast to the Finger Lakes wine region to the idyllic Catskills, New York offers renowned byways and roads that offer the perfect escape.
-While New York is on PAUSE, you can get out and enjoy a drive while staying as local as possible, and keeping in mind that most nearby attractions and a number of attractions are temporarily closed.
-If you decide to take a walk or get outside of your vehicle, please remember to avoid crowded areas, to wear a mask or facial covering, and to maintain a six-foot distance from others.
+From Long Island's Gold Coast to the Finger Lakes wine region to the idyllic Catskills, New York offers renowned byways and roads that make for the perfect escape.

 Route 97 was extolled as “The Most Beautiful Highway in the East.”
 Parallel to the Delaware River, this 53-mile route through a part of Orange County in the Hudson Valley and the southern part of the Catskills is perfect for experiencing nature from your vehicle.